carolzhou/multiPhATE/README.md

 THIS CODE IS COVERED BY THE BSD LICENSE.
 SEE INCLUDED FILE BSD-3.pdf FOR DETAILS.

+#### ANNOUNCEMENTS

+The getDBs.py script (see below) is provided as a convenience for users to download and format databases used by multiPhATE.
+However, because the structures of data sets at NCBI have changed, the getDBs.py script is currently seriously broken.
+I am working on overhauling the script to conform to the changes at NCBI.
+Therefore, it might be necessary to exert some manual effort in setting up the data for running multiPhATE.
+I will post a new getDBs.py when it is ready, and will update this message accordingly.
+Thank you for your patience, and thank you for your interest in using multiPhATE.

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER

 MultiPhATE is a throughput version of PhATE, which is described below.
 The multiPhate.py code is a command-line program that takes a single argument (hereafter referred to as, "multiPhate.config"; use sample.multiPhate.config as starting point) and uses it to generate a phate.config file (suitably named) for each genome being annotated.
 Then, multiPhate.py invokes the PhATE pipeline (via phate_runPipeline.py) for each genome.